 When I decided to move from Squarespace to WordPress, I had not the smallest idea of what is “website hosting” and how should I decide which hosting provider will be the best one for me.
 A blog post like this would’ve saved me big time!
 Now, as a website designer myself, I’ve had tons of the first-hand experience with plenty of website hosts.
 So here are the answers to your questions: what is website hosting?
 How to choose the best hosting?

 WordPress is a website creation platform with around 20% of all of the world’s websites created on it.
 Currently, it’s 74.6 million websites.
-Yes, even the big and well-known companies choose WordPress as the base of their website.
+Yes, even the big and well-known companies choose WordPress as the base of their site.

-On WordPress, you can design your website, add blog posts, create online store, even build subscription services and forums.
+On WordPress, you can design your website, add blog posts, create an online store, even build subscription services and forums.

 To create a WordPress website you need 3 things:

 - Domain (name/url of the website)

 When signing up for hosting, you can choose your domain name and after you’ve purchased your hosting plan, you get access to WordPress.

 If you are lost on how to start your own website, make sure to download my free eBook: Blog Creation Simplified.